The Importance of Board Games in Child Development

 Step 1: Normalize Losing

 Start by making losing a normal part of any game.
 Share your own experiences.
-Let them know everyone loses sometimes, even adults.
+Let them know that everyone loses sometimes, even adults.

 Step 2: Focus on the Fun